one8three/one8three.github.io/_posts/2022-05-25-OPNsense-on-RockPro64.md

 title: OPNsense on RockPro64 (and ARM64)
 tags: opnsense sbc security project
 ---
+# This is a WIP and may not currently have complete info

 # <b><u>Info</u></b>
 Although not officially supported, OPNsense can be built for several arm64 devices using the [OPNsense tools](https://github.com/opnsense/tools).
 I maintain a publicly accessible [arm64 repo](https://opnsense.one8three.xyz/) with an image built for the RockPro64.
 Since OPNsense on arm64 is not officially supported, it should be considered experimental.
 Use it at your own risk.